Sheena Rijwani

 Email marketing really works

-Though it is one of the oldest digital channels, emails are checked regularly whether you are at work, home or on the move using smartphones.
-Email is still one of the channels with a high open rate of 22.86% through which you can establish a highly focused and personalized communication.
+Though it is one of the oldest digital channels, emails are checked regularly, whether you are at work, home, or on the move using smartphones.
+Email is still one of the channels with a high open rate of 22.86%, through which you can establish highly focused and personalized communication.

 email vs social media, first online check of the day